kakuzops/kakuzops/README.md

 ### Hi there 👋

+I'm Leonardo Silva.
+I'm Full stack developer living in são paulo working for Carguero.

+- 🌱 I’m currently learning Elixir and Phoenix.
+- 📫 How to reach me: email me at kakuzops@gmail.com
+- ⚡ Fun fact: I've read fight club more than 10 times.

 <!--
 **kakuzops/kakuzops** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.